GuideFinOpsFOCUStoken spendgovernance

 FOCUS - the FinOps Open Cost and Usage Specification - is a schema that lets organizations normalize billing data across cloud providers.
 Before it, every provider sent cost data in a different format.
 Finance teams built custom pipelines to reconcile AWS, Azure, and GCP into something a CFO could sign off on.

 This is the first time LLM spend has a defined place in the FinOps spec.
 Once something is in the spec, it becomes a procurement requirement.
 Organizations that have standardized on FOCUS for their cloud bills will expect the same from AI spend vendors.
-Vendors that can't produce compliant output will lose RFPs to vendors that can.
+Vendors that cannot produce compliant output will lose RFPs to vendors that can.

 The gap the spec doesn't close